Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 It’s an incredible Indiana Jones-y environment that I still enjoy walking through even after many visits to this place.

-One of the best photo spots is a big concrete bridge over a ravine that is guarded at the front by two dragon statues.
+One of the best photo spots is a big concrete bridge over a ravine that is guarded at the front by two stone dragon statues.

 Do The Bali Monkeys Have Rabies?